OmnifactAI/omnifact-cli/README.md

 Omnifact CLI is a command-line interface tool for managing documents in the Omnifact platform.

+The Omnifact API Spec can be found [here](https://connect.omnifact.ai/docs).
+For more information on Omnifact, please visit [omnifact.ai](https://omnifact.ai).

 ## Installation

 To install Omnifact CLI, follow these steps: